Paella: A Recipe for American Cooks

 Here are the ingredients, or their substitutes were I not able to locate the original:

 - Olive oil.
 Don’t bother using any other.
 The scent of chicken being fried in olive oil is engraved in our deepest memories.
-I always use extra virgin oil for paella, but in Spain it is common to leave the extra virgin variety for the salad dressing and use the standard, less acidic version for cooking.

 - Fresh rosemary.